-But second, an abandoned home also brings an aesthetic cost.
-Without an owner to care for it, the windows break, the paint chips, and the lawn becomes overgrown.
+But second, an abandoned home brings an aesthetic cost.
+Without an owner to care for it, the windows break, the paint chips away, and the garden becomes overgrown.
 Animals or squatters might find their way inside.
 The property begins to look, in a word, creepy.
-Neighbors may find their own properties are tougher to sell.
-And because ownership is unclear and the property may have back-taxes or liens associated with it, the home is unlikely to sell on its own.
+Neighbors might find their own properties are tougher to sell.
+And because ownership is unclear and the property might have back-taxes or liens associated with it, the home is unlikely to sell on its own.
 If you live near an abandoned home, what can you do?

 Abandoned homes are not a new problem in America, but national events of the past decade have certainly resulted in an increased number of them.
-These events include natural disasters, like Hurricane Katrina, as well as man-made disasters, like the mortgage crisis and broader recession of 2007 to 2009.
+These events include natural disasters, like Hurricane Katrina, as well as man-made disasters, like mortgage crises and recessions.

 Some states have created elaborate guides to help homeowners and community associations address the issue on a grassroots level.
-Pennsylvania, for example, publishes a helpful guide called "From Blight to Bright," outlining the problems caused by abandoned homes and practical approaches communities can take to addressing them.
-Detroit, which saw tremendous numbers of abandoned properties with the slowdown of the auto industry, has actually assembled a more formalized task force around the issue.
+The Housing Alliance of Pennsylvania, for example, published a helpful guide called "From Blight to Bright," outlining the problems caused by abandoned homes along with practical approaches communities can take to address them.
+Detroit, which saw tremendous numbers of abandoned properties with the slowdown of the auto industry, has actually assembled a task force around the issue.
 New Orleans, which of course suffered after Hurricane Katrina, has a similar mechanism.